Perspective | The starting rotation remains Washington’s foundation — and its greatest hope

 Oh, brother.

-With the Nats facing a brutal schedule the first six weeks of the season, 2021 might be DOA in May.
+With the Nats facing a brutal schedule over the season’s first six weeks, 2021 might be DOA in May.
 No wonder oddsmakers ranked the Nats only slightly above the middle of the MLB pack.
 After all, Washington’s rotation was next-to-last in ERA in the National League last year.

 With pitchers in spring, as you ramp up from almost leisurely side sessions to 90-plus empty-the-tank pitches, things can change very quickly.
 It’s a danger zone.
 Some core staff members don’t survive that return to full-force pitching and are lost for months, or the year.